Suspect in custody after man shot at Oklahoma City mall

-OKLAHOMA CITY (AP) - A man suspected of shooting another man during an argument inside an Oklahoma City mall, prompting frightened shoppers to hide following the gunfire, has been jailed after surrendering to police, authorities said Friday.
+OKLAHOMA CITY (AP) - A person suspected of shooting another man during an argument inside an Oklahoma City mall, prompting frightened shoppers to hide following the gunfire, has been jailed after turning himself in to police, authorities said Friday.

-Capt.
-Larry Withrow said Elizha Sanders, 24, is in custody for the Thursday shooting that wounded one man inside Penn Square Mall.

 Sgt.
-Kris Gellenbeck said earlier that investigators identified the suspect Thursday night and, after speaking with his father, he met officers overnight in the nearby community of Moore, where he was taken into custody.
+Kris Gellenbeck said investigators identified the male suspect Thursday night and, after speaking with the suspect’s father, the suspect met officers overnight in the nearby community of Moore, where he was taken into custody.

-Online jail records show Sanders was booked just before 2:30 a.m.
-Friday on a complaint of assault and battery with a deadly weapon, but do not list an attorney who could speak on his behalf.

-Online court records do not show that formal charges have been filed.
+The suspect’s name wasn’t immediately released by police, and Gellenbeck said additional information would be released later in the day.

 Thursday’s shooting forced Penn Square Mall to close as police spent hours searching stores and clearing out shoppers.
-Withrow said video footage from the mall was found showing the suspect leaving just after the fight.
+Capt.
+Larry Withrow said video footage from the mall was found showing the suspect leaving just after the fight.

-Police said that the victim was in critical but stable condition at a hospital after being shot in the chest.
+Police said the victim was in critical but stable condition at a hospital after being shot in the chest.

 Police said the suspect, wearing sweatpants but no shirt, was seen fleeing from the area near the Foot Locker shoe store.
 Withrow said the shooting happened in the Foot Locker.